Code Review Setup

 Click **Connect to GitLab** to authenticate via OAuth.
 This is the simplest option for GitLab.com users.

-After connecting, you will need to [configure a webhook manually](#webhook-configuration).
+After connecting, [configure a webhook manually](#configure-webhooks).

 </Tab>